 In the wide world of soundbars, it’s easy to get lost in all the specifications and acronyms.
 One feature you may notice in some higher-end soundbars is the advanced audio standard Dolby Atmos.
 But is this something you need?
 What does Dolby Atmos add anyways?

 A Dolby Atmos soundbar adds the height dimension to audio.
 This means they will often offer 5.1.2 channels of sound, where the last two channels are the ones adding the height component.

 How does this work?
 Most of these soundbars come with drivers that fire upwards so audio is heard all around a room.
 Now that there are also budget-friendly models there’s no reason not to upgrade your television’s audio capabilities to get the most out of your setup.
 But only if you think you’d really benefit from the higher quality sound.

 Are Dolby Atmos Soundbars Worth It?

-Dolby Atmos soundbars are priced higher than many of their competitors.
+Dolby Atmos soundbars are priced higher than many of their competitors including soundbars like the Samsung HW-Q950T (our review).
 However, there is a good reason for this and makes it worth the cost.
 Dolby Atmos soundbars have upward-firing drivers.
 This means that they support height channels so you can experience true surround sound, better emulating a cinema-quality experience.